 “The reality is that there’s not many people overall in the startup space that are ever going to really fully understand what it means to be a founder.
 To be in a cohort with other companies that do understand what you’re going through is so important.
 I can’t even put a value on the support and that network we gained.” — Courtney Wu, CEO of Amnesia.

 Make it Fun — Each month, the Mastermind holds a group call, where members connect with one another and industry experts to get caught up on key trends and share strategies.
 Exclusive gatherings at industry events supplement these monthly touchpoints.
 And at the end of the year, all the members escape for an annual in-person retreat with the Poseidon team and a handful of invited experts.
 Here, the founders get to step back from the day to day, reflect with one another on the state of the industry, build insights for the year to come, and return to their businesses re-energized.

 “We schedule fun and educational experiences for our teams, but not always for ourselves as leaders.
 Bringing CEOs together — away from their teams — to engage in a combination of strategic planning, leadership work and fun is one of my favorite things to do.
-There’s a powerful energy that radiates from these gatherings, that reminds us that they have immense value.” — Patrick Rea, Managing Director, Poseidon Garden Fund
+There’s a powerful energy that radiates from these gatherings, that reminds us that they have immense value.” — Patrick Rea, Manager, Poseidon Garden Ventures

 Leaders looking for an edge in the highly competitive cannabis market know that it takes more than capital.
 We created the Poseidon Mastermind to drive collaboration, offer founder-to-founder support, introduce proven growth/scaling strategies and provide warm industry introductions from the Poseidon team.
 Our team has a big network and was assembled to actively help founders.